 Still, the result shows that a good studless tire can offer performance rivaling the best studded tires in certain cold conditions.
 This tire probably would have beaten the studded tires if the test were conducted in even colder temperatures that are common during Saskatchewan winters.

 Read more about the Continental VikingContact 7 in the studless category of this year’s test.

 Another year, another podium finish for the Nokian Hakka series.
 The defending champion Hakka9 was right near the top in all winter performance categories and competent in all conditions.
 It also posted the best lap time on the wet road course.
 The only serious drawback to this tire – aside from cost – is the noise: the only louder tire was the Sailun.

-This is the best winter tire in Canada for serious winter driving conditions.
+This is the best winter tire in Canada in 2019 for serious winter driving conditions.
 In Western Canada, the Nokian Hakka 9 is available only through Kal Tire.

 4th Place: Hankook Winter I*Pike RS2 W429

 Hankook continues its status as “best of the rest” this year by being unspectacular but competent in all areas.
 The one category in which it excelled was the hydroplane test, which it won.
 It is the top tread design for cutting through and shedding deep water and slush.

 The Hankook I*Pike RS2 429 is not available in Canada yet.
 Its predecessor – the RS 419 – is available in studdable but not factory-studded form.